Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 The first user asked to be able to see which question they were on.
 This was fixed by placing the question number in each question's text.

 Another user asked for a way to restart the quiz at any time while they're going through it.
-This was fixed by adding a reset button above the question to make it easy for the user to see.
+This was addressed by adding a reset button above the question to make it easy for the user to see.

+### What I think a user may have wanted:
+* A way to keep track of the number of correct answers - added a scoreboard
+* A way of knowing which button the user was on - added this by making buttons change colour when a mouse hovers over it.
+* A confirmation for when an answer for a question is chosen - added an alert that comes up for each question when an answer is clicked.
+* A way to view their results - added an alert at the top of the page telling them how well they did.
+* A way to contact the site owner if they discover a bug - added a footer with relevant contact information.

 # Deployment
 For all of the below steps, you must head to Github.